kshyju/techiesweb.net/_posts/2021-05-15-an_alternative_to_linq_intersect_any.md

 <script src="https://gist.github.com/kshyju/d1903a06b84263de4a458f7046247dab.js?file=Blog2021MyIntersectAnyExtension.cs"></script>

 This may look like a brute force solution.
 Would it do better compared to the LINQ expression?
-Only way to tell that by measuring both implementations.
-So I wrote benchmarking code for these 2 implementations.
+Only way to tell that is by measuring both implementations.
+So I wrote benchmarking code for these 2 implementations with 2 types of source collections, Arrays and Lists.
+Our extension method uses a for loop on an array.
+So If the collection passed in is not an array, it will call the `AsArray` extension method to convert that collection to an array.

 <script src="https://gist.github.com/kshyju/d1903a06b84263de4a458f7046247dab.js?file=Blog2021MyIntersectAnyBenchmarks.cs"></script>